 The applicant is also requesting alternative street standards as outlined in the narrative and on the site plans.
-Along with and adjustment to the double frontage lot depth requirement and an adjustment to street grade.
+Along with an adjustment to street grade and an adjustment to lot depth requirements.
 Both adjustments have been addressed in the narrative below.